voedger/voedger/pkg/appdef/README.md

 ### Fields

 - Maximum fields per structure is 65536.
-- Maximum string and bytes field length is 1024.
+- Maximum string and bytes field length is 65535.
-- Maximum raw data field length is 65535.

 ### Containers